New website users are created as either SFTP or Shell users. This article explains the difference between these user types.

 - The Secure Shell Access toggle is set to off

-Here you can see the user is set as an SSH user.
+Here you can see if the user is set as an SSH user.

 - File Access displays SFTP/SSH